-When an active OSD receives an updated cluster map, it iterates over all locally stored placement groups and calculates the CRUSH mapping to determine which ones it is responsible for, either as a primary or replica.
-If a PG's membership has changed, or if the OSD has just booted, the OSD must peer with the PG's other OSDs.
-For replicated PGs, the OSD provides the primary with its current PG version number.
-If the OSD is the primary for the PG, it collects current (and former) replicas' PG versions.
+map from the monitor, iterates over all locally stored placement groups, and calculates their CRUSH mapping to determine which ones it is responsible for, either as a primary or replica.
+For every PG it replicates, the OSD provides the primary with its current PG version number.
+For each PG for which it is the primary, the OSD collects current (and former) replicas' PG versions.
 If the primary lacks the most recent PG state, it retrieves the log of recent PG changes (or a complete content summary, if needed) from current or prior OSDs in the PG in order to determine the correct (most recent) PG contents.
 The primary then sends each replica an incremental log update (or complete content summary, if needed), such that all parties know what the PG contents should be, even if their locally stored object set may not match.
 Only after the primary determines the correct PG state and shares it with any replicas is I/O to objects in the PG permitted.
 OSDs are then independently responsible for retrieving missing or outdated objects from their peers.
 If an OSD receives a request for a stale or missing object, it delays processing and moves that object to the front of the recovery queue.

+When an active OSD receives an updated cluster map, the same process is repeated for affected placement groups only (e.g., those that change due to an OSD newly marked down).
 For example, suppose osd1 crashes and is marked down, and osd2 takes over as primary for pgA.
-If osd1 recovers, it will request the latest map on boot, and a monitor will mark it as up.
-When osd2 receives the resulting map update, it will realize it is no longer primary for pgA and send the pgA version number to osd1. osd1 will retrieve recent pgA log entries from osd2, tell osd2 its contents are current, and then begin processing requests while any updated objects are recovered in the background.
+If osd1 recovers, it will request the latest map on boot, and the monitor will mark it as up.
+When osd2 receives the resulting map update, it will realize it is no longer primary for pgA and send the pgA version number to osd1. osd1 will discover it has an older version of pgA, retrieve recent pgA log entries from osd2, tell osd2 its contents are current, and then begin processing requests while any updated objects are recovered in the background.

 Because failure recovery is driven entirely by individual OSDs, each PG affected by a failed OSD will recover in parallel to (very likely) different replacement OSDs.
-This approach, based on the Fast Recovery Mechanism (FaRM) [37], decreases recovery times and improves overall data safety.
+This approach, based on the Fast Recovery Mechanism (FaRM) [33], decreases recovery times and improves overall data safety.